Accessing our Children's Integrated Therapy Service

 Some children need specialist support from a speech and language therapist or occupational therapist to support their swallow safety and functional eating and drinking skills.

 It is important to consider that children may present with behavioural feeding difficulties such as gagging on specific textures, inflexibility around mealtimes, aversive behaviours around temperature of foods, colour of foods, texture of food and smell of food.
 Referrals for children who only have behavioural difficulties in relation to eating and drinking would not usually be accepted.
-However, we can offer advice on some sensory eating and drinking strategies and put you in touch with other services that can help through our Therapy One Point.
+However, we can offer advice on some sensory eating and drinking strategies.

 Consider a referral for children showing the following signs: